simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 - PR/Discussion: https://github.com/simpleiot/simpleiot/pull/279
 - Status: Brainstorming

-# Problem
+## Problem

-The current point data type is fairly simple, but may benefit from additional or changed fields to support more scenarios.
+The current point data type is fairly simple and has proven useful and flexible to date, but we may benefit from additional or changed fields to support more scenarios.
+It seems in any data store, we need at the node level to be able to easily represent:

+1. arrays
+1. maps

+IoT systems are distributed systems that evolve over time.
+If can't easily handle schema changes and synchronize data between systems, we don't have anything.

-# Context/Discussion
+## Context/Discussion

-Should we consider making the point struct more flexible?
+Should we consider making the `point` struct more flexible?

 The reason for this is that it is sometimes hard to describe a sensor/configuration value with just a few fields.

-# evolvability
+### evolvability

 From Martin Kleppmann's book: